sapan-ostic/turtlebot_random_walker/readme.md

 Tip: Include source ~/catkin_ws/devel/setup.bash in the ~/.bashrc file to run it everytime a new terminal is created.

 ## Running the simulation
-To simulate the turtlebot in Gazebo and view its walker behavior, follow:
+To simulate the turtlebot in Gazebo:

 ```
 cd ~/catkin_ws
-source devel/setup.bash
-roslaunch turtlebot_walker walker.launch
+roslaunch turtlebot_random_walker walker.launch
 ```
 Press ctrl+c to quit the simulation.

 ## Observing topics in the ROSbag
 Please check the results folder for a ROSbag file called walker.bag.
 This file has a record of all topics except the camera topics for 30 seconds from the simulated turtlebot.
 To run this rosbag file:

 ```